altostruct/altostruct-cloudformation-templates/README.md

 To use these CloudFormation templates in your project:

 1. Navigate to the specific template directory.
-2. Review the template's README or documentation for usage instructions and any required parameters.
-3. Use the AWS CloudFormation service to deploy the stack based on your project's needs.
+2. Use the AWS CloudFormation service to deploy the stack based on your project's needs.

 By utilizing these templates, you can quickly and consistently provision AWS resources, saving time and ensuring infrastructure as code best practices.

+## How to contibute

+- Read our documentation on how to contribute in our [contibution guidelines](/CONTRIBUTING_GUIDELINE.md)

+## Code of conduct

+- Rules and code of conduct that is used and must be followed can be viewed here: [code of conduct](CODE_OF_CONDUCT.md)

 ## Additional Resources
 In the *AWS CloudFormation User Guide*, you can view more information about the following topics: